28anmol/roguelike_game/README.md

-# 🧙‍♂️ Terminal Roguelike Game in C
+# :mage: Terminal Roguelike Game in C

 A simple yet powerful **roguelike game** built from scratch in **C** using **ncurses**.
 Explore procedurally generated dungeons, navigate through rooms, and move your character in a terminal-based game world.